Make a Gift

 A growing number of alumni and friends have chosen to provide future support for the Law School through their financial or estate plans.
 This process is known as “planned giving,” and the gifts are known as “planned gifts.”
 Planned gifts offers several ways to make a charitable donation, that not only help to create a legacy for the law school, but also offering potential tax advantages, while retaining the benefit of lifetime income for the donor.
 A planned gift may also allow you to make a much larger gift, and create a more significant legacy, than you might imagine possible.
 A planned gift may be revocable, giving you the flexibility to alter your plans if your circumstances change, or irrevocable, often making you eligible for a current income tax deduction and a reliable payment stream for the rest of your life.
 Charitable gift annuities, charitable remainder trusts, and life insurance gifts are among the several instruments available.

-To find out more about planned giving options, contact Assistant Dean Linda Howard Weissman in the Office of Institutional Advancement at 631.761.7061 or by e-mail.
+To find out more about planned giving options or the special charitable IRA rollover opportunity, contact Assistant Dean Linda Howard Weissman in the Office of Institutional Advancement at 631.761.7061 or by e-mail.